 Neovim embeds the libuv library in the editor and exposes lua (and to some

-extent vimscript through the jobstart
+extent vimscript through the jobstart function) bindings for

 interacting with the library’s API.
 This allows actions in the editor to